cherch173/cherch173/README.md

 Please feel free to join and enjoy my new web apps:

-**SMOKE** my intellectual property focused social network for creatives.
+**SMOKE** my intellectual property focused social network for creatives built using the MERN Stack (MongoDB / Express.js / Node.js / React).
 - [SMOKE](http://www.github.com/cherch173/smoke)

 **CLEARANCE** which is a fully-interactive user-focused hub for confirmed UAP sightings built using Python, Django & postgreSQL; styled with Materialize.